McBaine Water Treatment Plant improvement project

 How do these city bonds work?
 Is this an investment opportunity and if so what is the interest?

-RogerWink asked about 1 year ago
+RogerWink asked over 1 year ago

 The auction sale and results will be posted to http://www.columbiacapitalauction.com.